mebeim/aoc/2021/README.md

 ### Part 2

 Our task gets a little trickier now.
-We need to filter out numbers based on a certain criteria:
+We need to filter out numbers based on a certain criterion:

-1. Star with all numbers, find the most common significant bit and only keep the numbers which have that same most significant bit.
+1. Start with all numbers, find the most common significant bit and only keep the numbers which have that same most significant bit.
 2. Further filter these numbers by looking at the second most significant bit, only keeping those with the most common second most significant bit.
 3. Keep going, each time looking at the next position, filtering out numbers